Love Beats Rhymes: Production

 On May 26, 2015, it was announced that Azealia Banks will be making her feature film debut in Coco directed by Rza and produced by Lionsgate.
 Lorraine Toussaint, Common, Jill Scott, Hana Mae Lee, and Lucien Laviscount were also cast.
 Filming began in New York City in late May 2015 in Wagner College, Staten Island and concluded in late June 2015.
 An initial March 11, 2016 release date was pushed back to a date still undetermined.
 When referring to the film in a June 2016 interview, RZA told Rolling Stone that "Coco is done.
 It's in Lionsgate's hands now.
 Movie companies have to figure out the best time to put their movies out.
-So I don't know if it'll be this year or next year."
+Date has been not fixed."

 Release

 On October 11, 2017, Lionsgate released a trailer for the film, now with the new title Love Beats Rhymes and a new December 1, 2017 release date in selected theaters and video on demand formats.